chibwesamuel/alx-files_manager/README.md

 Image thumbnails are generated in the background using a Bull queue called `fileQueue`.
 The worker process, defined in `worker.js`, handles this task.
 Thumbnails are generated for different sizes (500x, 250x, and 100x) and stored alongside the original image.

-To get started with this project, please follow the instructions provided in the corresponding GitHub repository: [alx-files_manager](https://github.com/chibwesamuel).
+To get started with this project, you can follow the instructions provided in the corresponding GitHub repository: [alx-files_manager](https://github.com/chibwesamuel).

 Feel free to explore the code and adapt it to your specific needs.
 Enjoy working on this versatile file management project!